 Back in April I shared tips for growing Luffa sponges.
 We started back in our test field where we planted in buckets.

 The answer revealed itself rather quickly; it has been a much slower growing process.
-We’re not sure if this is because of the container planting.
-It’s possible it could be due to the mild temperatures we’ve been experiencing this summer.
+We’re not sure if this is because of the container planting or that our temperatures have been a mild compared to previous seasons.

 This Luffa is about half grown, way past the edible stage.
-It should be finished growing by October and ready to harvest as a sponge.
-At this stage you want to make sure the pod is hanging free, this will allow for a nice straight sponge.
+It should be finished growing by October and ready to sponge harvest.